tea2code/make-it-hit/README.md

 ## Changelog

 - [2012-02-23] Version 1: Basically a improved version of the prototype.
 Better map/level format with improved parser.
+- [2012-04-03] Version 2: Fixed window size with scaling of level.
+In game menu and main menu with level selection.

 ## Known Bugs: